 Phone: 832-933-9800.
 (If no answer, please leave a message. )

-The Dan Arnold Center for Vision Rehabilitation at UTHealth Houston provides comprehensive care for individuals with low vision due to conditions such as macular degeneration, glaucoma, diabetes, stroke, and other medical conditions.
 We offer one of the most comprehensive vision rehabilitation programs in the country, featuring expert staff, state-of-the-art technology, and wonderful learning facilities with adaptive technology and a full kitchen.
+We provide care for individuals with low vision due to conditions such as macular degeneration, glaucoma, diabetes, stroke, or other medical conditions.
 We even provide home visits to ensure safety and successful integration of the recommended low vision adaptations.
-In addition to eye care, our center features driving programs, support groups, occupational therapy, to help patients perform daily tasks.
-Occupational therapists will work with you in the center and at your home to help you read, cook, and use adaptive equipment with low vision.
+In addition to low vision care, our center features driving programs, support groups, occupational therapy, to help patients perform daily tasks.
+Occupational therapists will work with individuals in the center and at your home to help you read, cook, and use adaptive equipment with low vision.

 R.I.S.E. at UTHealth – Low Vision Support Group